-From $Settings \rightarrow Composer\ Options$ you can set some options that will be used as default on any composer during your work.
+The $Settings \rightarrow Layout\ Options...$ menu is a shortcut to $Settings \rightarrow Options \rightarrow Layouts$ menu of QGIS main canvas.
+Here, you can set some options that will be used as default on any new print layout:

-- Compositions defaults let you specify the default font to use. - With Grid appearance, you can set the grid style and its color.
-There are three types of grid: Dots, Solid lines and Crosses. - Grid and guide defaults defines spacing, offset and tolerance of the grid.
+- Layout defaults let you specify the default font to use; - With Grid appearance, you can set the grid style and its color.
+There are three types of grid: Dots, Solid lines and Crosses; - Grid and guide defaults defines spacing, offset and tolerance of the grid (see Guides and Grid for more details); - Layout Paths: to manage list of custom paths to search print templates.